Home care consultant in Texas with 17+ years of experience

 Once you choose a model, the next step is setting up your business legally.
 Most home care agencies register as a limited liability company (LLC) to protect personal assets.

 You will need to register your business with the Texas Secretary of State, obtain an Employer Identification Number (EIN) from the IRS, and open a dedicated business bank account.
 These steps establish your agency as a legal entity and are required before licensing and insurance applications.
+LLC registration in Texas costs $300 and does not require an attorney.

 Operating legally in Texas requires ongoing compliance with state rules.
 Agencies must maintain accurate client records, follow caregiver supervision requirements, and protect client rights at all times.